-As of the 2007 Spring Semester, Placement Testing is required of all incoming students at Bucks (students enrolling at Bucks for the first time).
+As of the 2007 Spring Semester Placement Testing is required of all incoming students at Bucks (students enrolling at Bucks for the first time).
 Students who were enrolled at Bucks prior to the 2007 Spring Semester are still under the previous rules, with Placement Testing required of all full-time students, and part-time students before registering for their 16th credit.
 These tests include:

-The Writing Sample, used to determine English course placement, is required of all students who are planning to register for English Composition I (COMP110) or Business Communication (MGMT135).
+The Writing Sample is used to determine English course placement, is required of all students who are planning to register for English Composition I (COMP110) or Business Communication (MGMT135).

 The Mathematics Placement Test is used to determine the level at which a student is best prepared to begin the study of mathematics.
-The test is adaptive, which means that the computer automatically determines which questions are presented to the student based on responses to prior questions.